ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-12.png](images/automl/automl-12.png)

-Since we already know the estimator for the best performing model (kindly refer to automl.ipynb for more details), we can try to tune the model, add new models to voting regressor or retrain the model without validation set (this may reduce chance of overfitting).
+Since we already know the estimator for the best performing model (kindly refer to automl.ipynb for more details), we can try to tune the model, add new models to the voting regressor or retrain the model without validation set (this may reduce the chance of overfitting).

 <p style="color:blue;font-size:10px;">Estimator for the best performing model</p>

 ![automl-9.png](images/automl/automl-9.png)

-Since the automl model is better than the hyperdrive model, I have used it to create a submission file to the competitions.
+Since the automl model is better than the hyperdrive model, I have used it to create a submission file for the competitions.
 This file can be found in the data folder as *submission.csv*.
 My submissions and the results are as follows:

 <p style="color:blue;font-size:10px;">Housing Prices Competition for Kaggle Learn Users - Submission</p>